jgoizueta/grassgis/README.md

 The `GrassCookbook` interface can be used to define geoprocessing "recipes" which specify required and generated data.

+A recipe is defined by calling `GrassCookbook.recipe` with a block that provides the recipe definition in a declarative way, using methods such as `description`, `required_parameters`, `required_files`, `required_raster_maps`, `generated_rater_maps`, etc.

+The `process` method defines, with a block, the recipes's procedure.
+The arguments to this block will be taken auto-magically from parameters of the same name (parameters are provided to a recipe-executing environment through a Hash).

-The available methods can be used to determine which recipes need to be executed, in which order, and which products will be generated based on available data.
+The available `GrassCookbook` methods can be used to determine which recipes need to be executed, in which order, and which products will be generated based on available data.